THE BCCAT 2024 VIRTUAL ANNUAL CONFERENCE

 11:30 – 12:00 |

 ANTIDOTES FOR DECISION FATIGUE Members and staff of administrative tribunals have high standards, demands, and stressors.
 On top of that, they make thousands of daily decisions – both professional and personal.
 The internal and external pressures from high expectations for quality decisions lend themselves to decision fatigue and burnout.
 Shari will identify signs and symptoms of overwhelm, fatigue, and burnout, and will outline ways to address them.
 This workshop will provide tools you can use on a daily basis to replenish yourself while continuing to work in the busy administrative justice community.
-Presenter: Shari Pearlman, Lawyers Assistance Program BC |
+Presenter: Shari Pearlman and Jeff Naylor, Lawyers Assistance Program BC |

 12:00 – 12:15 |